-Moving average (MA) models use the past forecast errors in a regression-like model.
-A moving average model helps in smoothing out noise from random fluctuations in time series data.
-Autoregressive moving average (ARMA) models combine both AR and MA models to describe time series data using both autoregressive terms and moving average terms.
-Loneck & Zurbenko [18] discussed the Kolmogorov-Zurbenko periodogram with DiRienzo-Zurbenko smoothing for spectral analysis of time series data, comparing its performance to traditional ARIMA algorithms.
-Sun et al. [19] proposed an MA method based on complex exponential decomposition for noise elimination in non-stationary and non-linear signals.
+A moving average (MA) model uses a weighted sum of past input values in a regression-like model.
+An MA model helps in smoothing out noise from random fluctuations in time series data.
+An autoregressive (AR) model uses past values of the output.
+An autoregressive moving average (ARMA) model combines both AR and MA models to capture both short and long-term dynamics of a signal.
+AR, MA and ARMA models were staples of pattern recognition technologies in the 1970's and early 1980's, finding success in problems such as speech and image recognition.
+Sun et al. [24] proposed an MA method based on complex exponential decomposition for noise elimination in non-stationary and non-linear signals.